Home > Resources > Quenice Davis: From college basketball star to Sacramento school admin

 “I know the work I’m doing with them is helping them in some way,” said Davis.
 “Whether I can take them on a walk or shoot some hoops with them to take them off the stresses of the school day or things going on at home, having someone like me for them to lean on is something they really look forward to when they come to school every day.”

-In addition to her work Sierra School of Sacramento, Davis is also a full-time mom and the head basketball coach at her alma mater Rio Americano High School.
+In addition to her work at Sierra School of Sacramento, Davis is also a full-time mom and the head basketball coach at her alma mater, Rio Americano High School.